ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/General/Index.rst

     Select the third-party services that Klaro manages for this configuration.
     Services are independent records and can be created inline from this field or separately on the root node.
+See :ref:`for-editors-service` for the service field reference.